Research

 “Can LLMs advance democratic values?” (w/ Seth Lazar), accepted at FAccT 2025, under review

-Examines (and categorizes) the various ways computer scientists and others are attempting to use LLMs in proposals for democratic processes and then assesses said uses in light of a few key democratic values.
+Examines (and categorizes) the various ways computer scientists are attempting to use LLMs in proposals for democratic processes and then assesses said uses in light of a few key democratic values.

 Offers an account of the dysfunction present in desire in addiction by attempting to attain coherence between empirical (esp. neuroscientific) accounts of addiction and phenomenological accounts of addiction.